Career Advice

 Con- Your Boss May Think You’re a Tattletale

 If you go to the boss about something that the boss views as insignificant, you may come across as being whiny.
-The boss may not take too kindly to whiny employees and you may be told to mind your own business.
+The boss may not take too kindly to whiny employees, and you may be told to mind your own business.

 Con- Your Co-Workers May Dislike You

-Snitching can have ramifications with your fellow co-workers as well.
+Snitching can have ramifications with your co-workers as well.
 If they know you went to the boss, they may distrust you or even gang up on you.

 Working with people who dislike you can make for a pretty miserable work environment.
-It can lead to co-workers avoiding you or worse yet, harassing you if they think you’ve snitched on someone who didn’t deserve it.
+It can lead to co-workers avoiding you or, worse yet, harassing you if they think you’ve snitched on someone who didn’t deserve it.

 Con- Your Actions Could Backfire

 There’s always a chance that snitching can backfire.
-It could even get you Fired in the worst-case scenarios.
+It could even get you fired in the worst-case scenarios.

 Although you may tell the boss about your co-worker’s behavior with the best of intentions, your boss may not receive the information well.